-5.2.1 Fishery-dependent data.
+5.2.1 Fishery-dependent data

 The IPHC estimates all Pacific halibut removals taken in the IPHC Convention Area and uses this information in its yearly stock assessment and other analyses.
 The data are compiled by the IPHC Secretariat and include data from Federal and State agencies of each Contracting Party.
-Specific activities in this area include the following.
+Specific activities in this area are described below.